pynicolas/FairScan/README.md

 ## Philosophy

 Most document scanner apps are cluttered, invasive, or frustrating to use.
-MyScan aims to be a simple, efficient and respectful alternative.
+FairScan aims to be a simple, efficient and respectful alternative.

 ## Privacy Policy